mlswg/mls-architecture/draft-ietf-mls-architecture.md

 * A credential from the Authentication Service attesting to the binding between the identity and the client's signature key.

-* The client's asymmetric encryption public key material signed with the signature public key associated with the credential.
+* The client's asymmetric encryption public key material.

+All the parameters in the KeyPackage are signed with the signature private key corresponding to to the credential.

 As noted above, users may own multiple clients, each with their own keying material, and thus there may be multiple entries